The full text of the initiative is below, or you can download a copy:

 Although the meetings are open to the public, only Eligible Voters who reside within the Neighborhood Assembly Area are eligible to vote in that Neighborhood Assembly's decisions.
 The City Budget Vote does not count as a Neighborhood Assembly decision, since it is a citywide vote.

 A quorum of thirty (30) such Eligible Voters who are present at the beginning of the meeting is required for decision making in a Neighborhood Assembly.
-Neighborhood Assemblies will make decisions based upon a majority vote.
-This process is amendable by the Neighborhood Assembly, as long as a quorum thirty (30) Eligible Voters who reside within the Neighborhood Assembly Area are present for such a vote.
+Neighborhood Assemblies shall make decisions based upon a majority vote.
+This process can be amended by the Neighborhood Assembly, as long as a quorum of thirty (30) Eligible Voters who reside within the Neighborhood Assembly Area are present for such a vote.

 (a) Election of Directors

-Each Neighborhood Assembly will have between three (3) and five (5) elected Directors to collaboratively administer the Neighborhood Assembly.
+Each Neighborhood Assembly shall have between three (3) and five (5) elected Directors to collaboratively administer the Neighborhood Assembly.
+Inaugural Directors shall serve a one-year term and shall be selected from among Eligible Voters in each Neighborhood Assembly Area.
 In all subsequent elections after the inaugural year, all Directors shall be limited to serving two-year terms and are eligible to serve multiple, non-consecutive terms.
-Individuals interested in serving as Directors must first gather twenty (20) signatures from Eligible Voters who live within the Neighborhood Assembly Area supporting their nomination.
-Each Neighborhood Assembly will elect new Directors prior to the end of an exiting Director’s term.
+Individuals interested in serving as Directors shall first gather twenty (20) signatures from Eligible Voters who live within the Neighborhood Assembly Area supporting their nomination.
+Each Neighborhood Assembly shall elect new Directors prior to the end of an exiting Director's term.

-Directors are responsible for preparing, publicizing, and facilitating the Neighborhood Assembly meetings.
-Facilitation of meetings includes, inter alia, taking roll of meeting participants.
+Directors shall prepare, publicize, and facilitate the Neighborhood Assembly meetings.
+Facilitation of meetings includes tracking attendance of meeting participants.
 Directors may delegate these tasks as needed.
-Directors also serve as stewards of the operating budget of their Neighborhood Assembly as described in Section 812.6.
+Directors also serve as stewards of the operating budget of their Neighborhood Assembly as described in Section 821.6.

 (c) Training and Leadership Development

 The training and leadership development opportunities provided to Directors shall focus on leadership skills and local knowledge.
-Leadership skills include, inter alia, facilitation and group decision-making, management, organization, and communication and outreach skills.
-Local knowledge includes, inter alia, increasing understanding of current and historical cultural and economic trends in Oakland, the functioning of City agencies/departments, and issues impacting Oakland’s budget.
+Leadership skills include an understanding and recognition of anti-oppression principles, facilitation of group decision-making skills, management skills, organization skills, communication skills, and outreach skills.
+Local knowledge includes an understanding and recognition of current and historical cultural and economic trends in Oakland, the functioning of City agencies/departments, and issues impacting Oakland's budget.

-If a Director is determined to be unable or unwilling to fulfill their duties by a three-fourths (3/4) supermajority vote of the Congress of Directors, then that Director shall be stripped of their role, allowing their Neighborhood Assembly to elect a new Director to serve in their stead for the remainder of their term.
+If a Director is determined to be unable or unwilling to fulfill their duties by a three-fourths (3/4) supermajority vote of the Congress of Directors or a petition signed by a three-fourths (3/4) supermajority of the Eligible Voters of the respective Neighborhood Assembly Area, then that Director shall be removed from their role, allowing their Neighborhood Assembly to elect a new Director to serve for the remainder of their term.

 (6) Neighborhood Assembly Budget

-Each Neighborhood Assembly is allocated a minimum of $7,560 per year (i.e. $630 per month) for meeting supplies and outreach materials.
-All funds not spent by the end of the fiscal year will be transferred back to the Democratic Budgeting Program Fund.
+Each Neighborhood Assembly shall be allocated a minimum of $12,400 per year (i.e., $1,033.33 per month) for meeting supplies and outreach materials.
+Within this budget, $2,400 shall be earmarked annually for grants to youth-led projects in their respective Neighborhood Assembly Area.
+All funds not spent by the end of the fiscal year shall be transferred back to the People’s Budget Program Fund.

 (7) Meeting Location

 For each participating Neighborhood Assembly, the City of Oakland shall subsidize or make available, as needed, at least one (1) meeting space that can accommodate a minimum of fifty (50) people each month.
 To the greatest extent possible, this space must be within the given Neighborhood Assembly Area.
-Directors will work with City staff to identify and secure meeting locations.
+City staff shall work with Directors to identify and secure meeting locations.

 Section 822.
 City Budget Vote